top of page

 Since 2006, German artist Verena Stenke and Venetian-born artist and writer Andrea Pagnes have been working together as VestAndPage internationally in performance art, performance-based film, writing, publishing and temporary artistic community projects.

-VestAndPage have been devoted to experimental performance-based filmmaking through which they examine the evolution from original documentation of performative acts toward complexly contextual, non-linear storytelling.
-They produce their film works on-site as direct and visceral performances, which are never rehearsed or staged and happen in response to often extreme environments "familiar as a dream" (London City Nights) such as Antarctica, subterranean cave systems, Patagonia, Kashmir or military enclaves.
-Stenke and Pagnes usually work alone or with a small team of collaborators and use minimal non-invasive equipment.
-In a constant search through a reflexive mode for new images of interior landscapes, they consider the world their studio and host.
-They do not go to a place to tell a story; they go to a place to find its story.
-This approach contains the essential discourse of decolonisation: it is the land that holds us; we never own land.
-All forms of oppression and abuse on persons, beings, space or objects for art’s sake is to be avoided as all are equal partakers in the co-creation.
+VestAndPage have been devoted to experimental performance-based filmmaking to examine the evolution from original documentation of performative acts toward non-linear storytelling.
+They produce films as direct and visceral performances, which happen in response to critical environments "familiar as a dream" (London City Nights), such as polar glaciers, dormant vulcanoes, underground cave systems or in military enclaves.
+Stenke and Pagnes use non-invasive equipment, working alone or with a small team.
+In a constant search through a reflexive mode for new images of interior landscapes, they consider the world their studio and host: they do not go to a place to tell a story but to find its story.
+They explore “thin places”: locations-in-between, where the veil between different temporalities, occurrences and stories is porous.
+To perform in these thresholds where the visible blends with the invisible, they apply a psychogeographical approach to activate memory and uncover layers of information and imagery stored in the human and beyond-human.

+They also commit to film as a mnemonic and archive and produce conversations and interviews on existential topics with inspiring people from the arts, culture and science.
 Since 2010, they have produced three feature-length films, a silent film, a trilogy of shorts, two shorts and numerous interview series and art videos.
-In 2020, they published their Manifesto on performance-based filmmaking: Poetics of Relations.
+In 2020, they published their Manifesto on performance-based filmmaking: Poetics of Relations on the Journal of Embodied Research as a video article.

 www.vest-and-page.de